 Over the years we’ve developed a number of home-made Easter egg recipes.
 We first learned how to make marshmallow chocolate Easter eggs.
 Last year we added creme eggs to our repertoire: both classic creme eggs and vegan peppermint chocolate ones.
-This year we made hazelnut chocolate Easter eggs: a milk chocolate shell filled with a paste that tastes a lot like the filling in Guylian seashell chocolates.
+This year we made milk chocolate Easter eggs filled with a chocolatey hazelnut paste.

 This recipe makes about 30 eggs using moulds with cavities about 3cm across, 4cm long and 1cm deep (look for hard plastic moulds - silicone doesn’t work well with filled eggs).
 It’s way less fiddly than the creme eggs we have previously made in the same moulds!